AdobeDocs/journey-optimizer.pt-BR/help/using/email/surface-personalization.md

    >[!NOTE]
    >
-   >Determinados subdomínios não estão disponíveis para seleção no momento devido a [loop de comentários](../reports/deliverability.md#feedback-loops) registro.
+   >Determinados subdomínios não estão disponíveis para seleção no momento devido ao [loop de comentários](../reports/deliverability.md#feedback-loops) pendente.
 Esse processo pode demorar até 10 dias úteis.
 Após a conclusão, você pode escolher entre todos os subdomínios disponíveis. <!--where FL registration happens? is it when delegating a subdomain and you're awaiting from subdomain validation? or is it on ISP side only?-->

    ![](assets/surface-email-select-subdomain.png)